Anyon dynamics in field-driven phases of the anisotropic Kitaev model: Phases and Excitations

 As the $[111]$ magnetic field is turned on, there emerges a far richer phase diagram as a function of both $K_z$ and $h$ than known previously.
 Fig.~\ref{fig:static_all} summarises various diagnostic calculations, which together determine the phase boundaries and crossovers shown in the schematic diagram Fig. \ref{fig:fig1}.

-Our new discovery lies in the novel behavior of the gapped $Z_2$ abelian phase in a finite magnetic field obtained by making the coupling $K_z$ larger compared to the other two.
-For $K_z\gg K$ in the TC limit, the $Z_2$ abelian QSL undergoes a first order transition to a confined short range entangled dimerised phase discussed in greater detail in next section, which, in turn gives way to a polarised phase at even larger fields $h\sim K_z$.
-However, we find that there exists a remarkably richer physics between the integrable $Z_2$ Abelian phase at zero field and the polarized phase at large field as already indicated schematically in Fig. \ref{fig:fig1}(b).
-This includes -- (1) a CSL phase at small magnetic field, (2) A U(1) liquid at intermediate magnetic field and almost isotropic limit, and, (3) centrally, a gapped $Z_2$ QSL at intermediate magnetic field and anisotropy that we dub the PF regime.
+Our discovery lies in the behavior of the gapped $Z_2$ abelian phase in a finite magnetic field obtained by making the coupling $K_z$ larger compared to the other two.
+For $K_z\gg K$ in the TC limit, the $Z_2$ abelian QSL undergoes a first order transition to a confined short range entangled dimerized phase discussed in greater detail in next section, which, in turn gives way to a polarized phase at even larger fields $h\sim K_z$.
+However, we find that there exists a remarkably richer physics between the integrable $Z_2$ abelian phase at zero field and the polarized phase at large field as already indicated schematically in Fig. \ref{fig:fig1}(b).
+This includes -- (1) a CSL phase at small magnetic field, (2) A U(1) gapless quantum spin liquid at intermediate magnetic field and almost isotropic limit, (3) centrally, for weak fields a gapped abelian QSL in which the $\epsilon$ anyon excitations are effectively one-dimensional, and (4) a gapped abelian $Z_2$ QSL at intermediate magnetic field and anisotropy that we dub the PF regime also showing characteristically dispersing one-dimensional hybridized $\psi$ fermions.
+Here we would like to note that there is still ongoing discussion about the nature of the intermediate field phase near the isotropic limit.
+In addition to the gapless U(1) QSL revealed by various approaches including DMRG \cite{Jiang_arXiv_2018,Patel12199,hickey2019emergence,zhang2023machine}, a gapped abelian $Z_2$ QSL with non-zero Chern bands within mean field theory has been suggested in \cite{Jiang2020Phys.Rev.Lett.,Zhang2022NatCommun}.
+The DMRG result can be affected by finite size effects and the mean field result is susceptible to fluctuations; further investigations are needed to understand the dichotomy arising from the different gauge groups: the presence of low lying pockets of fermionic excitations in DMRG points to a U(1) gauge group whereas mean field theory finds a $Z_2$ gauge group arising from fermion pairing.
+In the following text we discuss different diagnostics of them.

-We first calculate the susceptibilities as the conventional measure of quantum phases and phase transitions:
+{\it Susceptibilities:} We first calculate the susceptibilities as the conventional measure of quantum phases and phase transitions:

-The results are shown in Fig. \ref{fig:static_all}(a,b) and their cuts on the right side of the contours.